VAMDC/Standards/doc/source/queryLanguage/vss1.rst

 * VSS1 queries must not contain the JOIN keyword.

-* Column names used as operands in a VSS1 query must be terms taken from the VAMDC dictionary.
+* Column names used as operands in a VSS1 query must be terms taken from the VAMDC Restrictables dictionary.
 These columns names must not be qualified by the name of a schema or database.

 All the terms in the dictionary are valid as column names on all databases with a VSS1 processor.
 The query processor must implement the translation of the dictionary terms to names of real columns in the underlying database.